BugSplat-Git/bugsplat-dotnet-standard/README.md

 using BugSplatDotNetStandard;
 ```

 Create a new instance of `BugSplat` providing it your database, application, and version.
 It's best to do this at the entry point of your application.
 Several defaults can be provided to BugSplat.
-You can provide default values for things such as description, email, key, notes, user and file attachments.
+You can provide default values for things such as description, email, key, notes, user, file attachments, and attributes.

 ```cs
 var bugsplat = new BugSplat(database, application, version);